dd32/td-gh-ex/readme.txt

 --------------------------------------------------------
-How to Install theme: if you are getting any error or don't know intallation then read below tutorial http://www.wrock.org/documentation-install-wordpress-premium-theme-without-data-loss/
+How to Install theme: if you are getting any error or don't know installation then read below tutorial http://www.wrock.org/documentation-install-wordpress-premium-theme-without-data-loss/

 --------------------------------------------------------